tttsaurus/Mc122RenderBook/articles/ShaderLoading&ShaderProgram.md

 - Vertices like `-0.5f, -0.5f, 0.0f` are small numbers, but why the triangle is huge?
   <br><br>
-  Another quick clarification, these vertices are in NDC (normalized device coordinate)
+  Another quick clarification, those vertices are in NDC (normalized device coordinate)

   | Space  | Range | What it Means                      |
   |:--------|:-------|:----------------------------------|